 Football and Politics

-There are those who think football and politics should not mix and those who think that football, as a community, can be a force for social good for all rather than an opportunity to line the pockets of select individuals.
-FC St Pauli are often cited as a club that has clearly shown its colours whilst critics denigrate it’s popularity as watered down radicalism for the consumer left Some former Pauli fans – even those involved in its radical past – have drifted to the amateur club Altona 93 in protest at Pauli’s ‘commercialism’.
-(Oddly enough Altona 93 have a friendship with Dulwich Hamlet FC, formed in the same year).
-However, there is denying the worldwide support that St Pauli has with fans and fanclubs that are registered with Pauli all over the globe – this is something that is welcomed and recognised by the club and its Fanladen project has a remit to cater for overseas fans.
+FC St Pauli are often cited as a club that has clearly shown its colours but some critics see it’s popularity as watered down radicalism for a consumer left.
+Some former Pauli fans – even those involved in its radical past – have drifted to the amateur club Altona 93 in protest at Pauli’s ‘commercialism’.
+(Just mention here that Altona 93 have a friendship with south london’s Dulwich Hamlet FC, formed in the same year).
+However, there is no denying the worldwide support that St Pauli has with fans and fanclubs from all over the globe – something that is welcomed and recognised by the club whose Fanladen caters for overseas fans.

 St Pauli are not alone in mixing their politics with sport.
-Campaigns like Football Fans Against Homophobia (started by fans at Tennis Borussia in Berlin), and organisations like FARE which support grass roots campaigns to combat discrimination as well as highlighting incidents of racism and intolerance at high levels of the game, and amateur sports clubs like Roter Stern Leipzig, and Babelsberg 03 in Germany and fans such as east london’s Clapton Ultras and also south London’s Dulwich Hamlet’s Dultras show there is groundswell of support for such initiatives.
-Long may that continue.
+Campaigns like Football Fans Against Homophobia (started by fans at Tennis Borussia in Berlin), and organisations like FARE which support grass roots campaigns to combat discrimination as well as highlighting incidents of racism and intolerance at high levels of the game, and amateur sports clubs like Roter Stern Leipzig, and Babelsberg 03 in Germany and fans such as east london’s Clapton Ultras and also south London’s Dulwich Hamlet’s Dultras show there is support for such initiatives.

 Bundesliga (English version) – Official website for the football league